Alluxio/documentation/docs/en/deploy/Running-Alluxio-On-Docker.md

----
-layout: global
-title: Deploy Alluxio on Docker
+# Deploy Alluxio on Docker
-nickname: Docker
-group: Install Alluxio
-priority: 4
----

 Docker can be used to simplify the deployment and management of Alluxio servers.
 Using the [alluxio/{{site.ALLUXIO_DOCKER_IMAGE}}](https://hub.docker.com/r/alluxio/{{site.ALLUXIO_DOCKER_IMAGE}}/) Docker